simple-icons/simple-icons/CONTRIBUTING.md

     - Symbols, including flags and banners
     - Sport clubs
        - Allowed: Sports organizations
+    - Yearly releases
+    - Universities or other educational institutions
+    - Any brands representing individuals rather than an organization, company, or product.
+This includes musicians, bands, and social media personalities.

-    - Brands of companies or organizations that are excessively protective (e.g. Disney)
+Some companies and organizations are excessively protective with their brands, so please don't consider them:

+- Disney
+- Do you know more?
+Please, [report them](https://github.com/simple-icons/simple-icons/issues/new?labels=docs&template=documentation.yml).

     - Yearly releases
     - Universities or other educational institutions
     - Any brands representing individuals rather than an organization, company, or product.
 This includes musicians, bands, and social media personalities.